Spice-E : Structural Priors in 3D Diffusion using Cross-Entity Attention: Related Works

 \subsection{Conditional Generation with Diffusion Models}

-Many works are recently seeking new avenues for gaining control over the outputs generated by text--image diffusion models~\cite{hertz2022prompt,tumanyan2023plug,patashnik2023localizing,cao2023masactrl,wu2023tune,geyer2023tokenflow}.
+Many works are recently seeking new avenues for gaining control over the outputs generated by text-to-image diffusion models~\cite{hertz2022prompt,tumanyan2023plug,patashnik2023localizing,cao2023masactrl,wu2023tune,geyer2023tokenflow}.
 ControlNet~\cite{zhang2023adding} adds conditional control to 2D diffusion models, finetuning models to learn task-specific input conditions.
 They demonstrate image generation results using various conditions, including Canny edges and user scribbles.
 Our work is conceptually similar -- we modify 3D diffusion models to learn task-specific structural priors.

 To achieve structural control over the generation, we manipulate the internal representations of the denoising networks.
 Prior work have shown that manipulation of these representations, notably the cross-attention and self-attention layers, allows for effective editing of images and videos~\cite{ruiz2023dreambooth,chefer2023attend,geyer2023tokenflow}.
 In particular, several works recently demonstrate that Query features roughly control the structure of the generated images~\cite{cao2023masactrl,wu2023tune}.
-Building on this insight, our approach carefully mixes Query features belonging to different 3D shapes to learn task-specific structural priors in 3D diffusion models.
+Cao \etal~\shortcite{cao2023masactrl} have demonstrated that Query features in the self-attention layers play a pivotal role in modifying the structure of the generated image, showing that non-rigid manipulations can be obtained by querying fixed Keys and Values.
+Similarly, Wu \etal~\shortcite{wu2023tune} keep $f_K$ and $f_V$ frozen while finetuning spatio-temporal attention blocks for creating temporally-consistent videos.
+Inspired by these 2D techniques, our approach carefully mixes Query features belonging to different 3D shapes to learn task-specific structural priors in 3D diffusion models, which are composed of self-attention layers, unlike 2D diffusion models that also contain cross-attention layers.